scott-williams-az/asu-unity-stack/README.md

 ## Cookie Consent

 The CSS for the cookie consent banner can be found in [unity-bootstrap-theme](./packages/unity-bootstrap-theme/src/css/cookie-consent.css).
-The JavaScript for the cookie consent banner can be found in [component-cookie-consent](./packages/unity-bootstrap-theme/src/js/cookie-consent.js).
+The JavaScript for the cookie consent banner can be found in [unity-bootstrap-theme as well in the JS location](./packages/unity-bootstrap-theme/src/js/cookie-consent.js).
 The Javascript can be placed in a script tag or included in a bundle.
 The CSS can be included in a bundle or included in a style tag.

 ## Deprecated packages